Docs: Serial rapist facing more than 50 charges; accused of raping 8 victims in 60s and 70s

 She said he came back a few minutes later.
 When she opened the storm door to speak with him, she says he forced his way in.

-Goodlow is accused of strangling her and saying ‘he would knock her out if she did not ‘shut up,'” according to court documents.
+Goodlow is accused of strangling her and saying “he would knock her out if she did not ‘shut up,'” according to court documents.

 She said he blindfolded her with a red bandana.